FujitsuPolycom/cessna.cloud/source/_posts/The-Creation-of-this-Blog.md

 Currently my technology interests lie in all things cloud, linux, infrastructure as code, and automation.
 My day job doesn't present many oppurtunities for experimentation with the latest and greatest of the technologies listed above so what you'll find here will be a whole lot of home lab dabblings.

 In the backpacking category I see myself mostly posting trip reports.
-I have roughly a backlog of trips to document as well as many future adventures.
+I have a backlog of trips to document as well as many future adventures planned.

 ### The Technical Deets